 As if improved: Based on neighborhood trends, both demographic and current development patterns, the existing buildings represent the highest and best use of most sites.
-The existing use will continue until land value, in its highest and best use, exceeds the sum of value of the entire property in its existing use (and, in some cases, the cost to remove the improvements.)
-We find that the current improvements do add value to the property, in most cases, and are therefore the highest and best use of the property as improved.
-In those properties where the property is not at its highest and best use, a nominal value of \$1,000.00 is assigned to the improvements.
-In some instances, the property is reassigned to the geographic appraiser.
+The existing use will continue until land value, in its highest and best use, exceeds the sum of the value of the entire property in its existing use (and, in some cases, the cost to remove the improvements.)
+We find that the current improvements do add value to the property, in most cases, and are therefore the highest and best use, a nominal value of \$1,000.00 is assigned to the improvements.
+In some instances, the property is reassigned to the geographic Appraiser.

-Standards and Measurement of Data Accuracy: Each sale was verified with the buyer, seller, real estate agent or tenant when possible.
+Standards and Measurement of Data Accuracy: Each sale was verified with the buyer, seller, real estate agent, or tenant when possible.